 First let’s go over what needs to be done in preparing the steak fajita recipe:

-Let's start with the condiments.
-Prepare the guacamole, shredded cheese, and salsa an hour or two before we plan to serve the fajitas.
+Let’s start with the condiments.
+Prepare the guacamole, grate the cheese, and make the salsa an hour or two before we serve the fajitas.

 Place them in serving bowls and keep chilled.